by Djidiouf /@ashenquarter

 A good approach is to:

-The rules can feel heavy at the beginning, but once the fundamentals click, the game becomes fast, tense, and very character driven.
+The rules can feel heavy at the beginning, but once the fundamentals click, the game becomes faster, tactical, and very is prone to cinematic moments.

 Useful links: